TStrada/TStrada/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Tommaso and I am a Data Science student based in Milan. 📍<br>
+My name is Tommaso and I am a Data Science student at [Università degli Studi di Milano-Bicocca](https://www.unimib.it/)!
-Here you can find some of the projects I worked on while studying in [Università degli Studi di Milano-Bicocca](https://www.unimib.it/)!
+Here you can find some of the projects I worked on.

-&nbsp;&nbsp;• Main interests: _Computer Science, _Social Media Analysis_;<br>
+&nbsp;&nbsp;• Main interests: _Data Science_, _Computer Science, _Social Media Analysis_;<br>
 &nbsp;&nbsp;• Background: Bachelor's Degree in _Economics and Business Administration_.